DelanoBrouwer/AgentSmithResearch/README.md

 All versions of this program have been made using the Moleculer Framework and NodeJs.
 To use any of these versions -- Concept.js excluded:
 - Download the files for the version you want to run.
-- Open the project and run `npm install`.
+- Open the project and run `npm install moleculer`.
-- If you're using Version 1 or 4, simply run node main.js
-- - If you're running Version 2 or 3:
-- - Run `node Golnode.js` **at least once**, you can run it in multiple terminals / consoles to start multiple nodes.
+- Run `node Golnode.js` **at least once**, you can run it in multiple terminals / consoles to start multiple nodes.
-- - Perform the previous action for GolNode2.js **at least once**, it is recommended to run multiple nodes of GolNode2.js.
+- Perform the previous action for GolNode2.js **at least once**, it is recommended to run multiple nodes of GolNode2.js.
-- - Finally, run `node main.js`
+- Finally, run `node main.js`

 The program should now run succesfully.